Tractor S.C.: Crest

 From its foundation, the team used a red crest.
 On the exterior circle, the name of the club and the date of its foundation were written.
-The second crest was white until 2013, when the club changed the colour of the crest to black.
+The second crest was white until 2013, when the club changed the color of the crest to black.

 Kit

-They were previously sponsored by the Hamrah-e Aval (Mobile Telecommunication Company).
-In July 2018, the club signed a contract with Merooj, starting from 2017–18 Iran Pro League season.
+The club was previously sponsored by the Hamrah-e Aval (Mobile Telecommunication Company).
+In July 2018, it signed a contract with Merooj, starting from 2017–18 Iran Pro League season.